Posted by Manatosh Das on July 15, 2013

 Trend Micro also used the event to lay out its portfolio of products designed to break its image as a traditional antivirus vendor.
 These include:

-- Deep Discovery –out-of-band network security appliance specialized in threat detection across 80+ protocols, real-time sandbox analysis, adaptive protection, and rapid response to combat targeted attacks and Advanced Persistent Threats (APTs)
+- Deep Discovery.
+Out-of-band network security appliance specialized in threat detection across more than 80 protocols, real-time sandbox analysis, adaptive protection, and rapid response to combat targeted attacks and Advanced Persistent Threats (APTs)

 Trend Micro must focus just as heavily on mobile security as it does on cloud security solutions, particularly in AP, where mobile penetration rates and usage are much higher than other regions.
 Without these mobile strategies in place, Trend Micro will continue struggling to break out of the traditional antivirus market.